Eureka Mighty Mite Vacuum Review

 Differences Between Sizes And Variants

-There are three variants of the Eureka Mighty Mite, though they differ only in included attachments or color.
-We tested the 3670M variant, and you can see the differences between this model and others in the table below.
+There are three variants of the Eureka Mighty Mite, differing only in the included attachments or color.
+We tested the 3670M variant, and the differences between this model and others are shown in the table below.

 Model Name Parts Included Canister Color